rmsk2/tokenissuer/README.md

 # Introduction

 The idea behind this software is to issue an HMACed JWT to a calling client after a successfull mTLS authentication by that client.
-In the medium term this is intended to add JWT authentication to my mobile notifier project. `tokenissuer` can be deployed in a a kubernetes cluster.
+This JWT can be used to add authentication to my mobile notifier project. `tokenissuer` can be deployed in a a kubernetes cluster.
 For this purpose `tokenissuer.yml` is provided which defines all non secret values.

 The secrets are expected to be stored in a separate file (let's call it for instance `secrets.yml`), which has to have the following structure